 Mayor- Ms. Ferguson motioned, seconded by Mr. Terry to have a Mayor.
 Eight yes votes and one no vote.

-Elected vs. Appointed- A discussion occurred regading the Mayor’s responsibilities and powers.
+Elected vs. Appointed- A discussion occurred regarding the Mayor’s responsibilities and powers.
 Currently the Mayor sets the agenda and conducts the Council meetings.
-Ms. Ferguson motioned, seconded by Ms. Beachy to have the Mayor’s position appointed by the majority of Council.
+Ms. Headlee motioned, seconded by Ms. Beachy to have the Mayor’s position appointed by the majority of Council.
 Three yes and three no votes.
 The motion failed due to lack of majority.
 Mr. Terry motioned, seconded by Ms. Watkins to separately elect a Mayor.
 Seven yes and two no votes.

 Chief Executive vs. Figure Head- Ms. Ferguson motioned, seconed by Ms. Headlee for the Mayor to serve as the figurehead for the city.
 Ten yes votes.